 Take the Next Step:

-- For more frugal ways to fix up furniture, check out Furniture Repair & Refinishing (Ultimate Guide)
+- For more frugal ways to fix up furniture, you might like the Furniture Repair & Refinishing (Ultimate Guide).